CoverProof

 Uncovered advisers and managers in a mid-size wealth firm

-The typical Section 250 gap for a wealth management firm — individuals with significant financial authority who are not SM&CR-approved and need declarations before June 29, 2026.
+The typical Section 250 gap for a wealth management firm — roles with significant financial authority that may sit outside SM&CR approval and need governance declarations now the law is in force.

 The adviser population problem in wealth management